JordyDev-Villanueva/mesa247-backend-challenge/README.md

   </tr>
 </table>

-> 💡 **Why Screenshots Matter**: These demonstrate not just code quality, but operational excellence - the ability to deliver working software, not just theoretical solutions.
+> 💡 **Why Screenshots Matter:** These demonstrate not just code quality, but operational excellence - the ability to deliver working software, not just theoretical solutions.

 ---